cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### Todo
+- load metadata from database dir—instead of backing it up?
 - agree will not do street segment line snapping
 - Any status update date can be considred real/confirmed
 - get columns for tracking if record was migrated and even the id resets